On using SMT-solvers for Modeling and Verifying Dynamic Network Emulators: Conclusion

-In this paper, we discussed the possibility of using SMT-solvers for verifying dynamic network emulators.
-Correspondingly, we proposed to describe a dynamic network as a many sorted first order logic formula whose consistency can be checked using one of such solvers; in our work, we used z3.
+We discussed the use of SMT-solvers for verifying dynamic network emulators described as many sorted first order logic formulas whose consistency can be checked using one of such solvers; in our work, we used z3.
 Once a network is implemented, its static instance can be verified at run-time.
-We discussed a possible verification solution and proposed an algorithm for checking that the instance does not violate the initial many sorted first order logic formula.

-We currently work on an efficient implementation of the proposed approaches and the next step will be the experimental evaluation.
-We will also consider more parameters in a dynamic network and will study the dependencies between them.
-We expect that such dependencies can be also verified at run-time using the proposed approach.
+We discussed a possible verification solution and proposed an algorithm for checking that the instance does not violate the initial formula.
+Experimental results confirmed that the verification is the most efficient in an incremental \emph{link-by-link} way.
+For future work, we consider studying formula optimization techniques for decreasing the verification time.
+We plan to consider more dynamic network parameters and the dependencies between them.
+We expect that such dependencies can be also verified using the proposed approach.